 In case no boundary conditions are assigned to a face, by default it will receive a no-slip wall boundary condition with wall function for turbulence resolution along with a zero-gradient condition for temperature.

-For a complete overview of these parameters and their meaning, check out this page.
+For a complete overview of the other simulation control parameters and their meaning, please check out this page.

-For this analysis type, the mesh generated is a Cartesian mesh which means that each cell represents a cube with edges parallel to the XYZ Cartesian axes making the mesh highly orthogonal.
+For the Subsonic analysis type, the mesh generated is a Cartesian mesh which means that each cell represents a cube with edges parallel to the XYZ Cartesian axes making the mesh highly orthogonal.

-The meshing algorithm follows a top-down approach which works by creating a binary tree structure.
-The bounding box (an imaginary box encompassing the dimensions of the flow domain) is refined anisotropically by cutting cells in the first layer in the x-direction, second layer in the y-direction, and third layer in the z-direction.
+The meshing algorithm is automated and follows a top-down approach which works by creating a binary tree structure.
+The bounding box (an imaginary box encompassing the dimensions of the flow domain) is refined anisotropically by cutting cells in the first layer (x-direction), in the second layer (y-direction), and the third layer (z-direction).

-For the Subsonic Cartesian mesh, the settings can be set to automatic or manual.
+For the mesh in Subsonic analysis, the settings can be set to automatic or manual.
 The parameters under each mode are described below: